-In order to qualify for ordinary paternity leave or additional paternity leave, the father (or co-adopter) must have at least 26 weeks’ service with you by the 15th week before the expected week of childbirth.
+In order to qualify for paternity leave, the father (or co-adopter) must have at least 26 weeks’ service with you by the 15th week before the expected week of childbirth.
 They must be the biological father of the child or the husband or partner of the child’s mother.
 They must also have, or expect to have, responsibility for bringing up the child.

 Any employee who has at least one year’s service with an employer is also entitled to take up to 18 weeks’ unpaid parental leave for the purpose of caring for a child.
 Parental leave may be taken until the child’s 5th birthday or, in the case of an adopted child, until five years after the placement of the child.
 In the case of a disabled child, an employee may take up to 18 weeks’ unpaid parental leave at any time until the child’s 18th birthday.

 Entitlement to parental leave is in respect of employment with all employers.
 So when you are taking on new employees, it is advisable to check with their previous employers as to how much parental leave, if any, they have taken.

 Parental leave may be taken in blocks or multiples of one week, up to a maximum of four weeks per year.

 From 2015, Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP) are being introduced in England, Wales and Scotland.
 This new system offers parents more flexibility to arrange time off in the year after the birth or adoption of their baby.

 Employees can take SPL in up to three separate blocks.
 They can also share the leave with their partner and choose how much time off each of them will take.
 SPL and ShPP must be taken between the baby’s birth and first birthday (or within one year of adoption).